 I am the Artistic Director of Freesound, an ensemble based in Toronto, and the Managing Director of Xenia Concerts Inc. which presents classical concerts to those affected by autism.

-Paolo has studied at the University of Toronto (Canada), The Royal Conservatoire of The Hague (The Netherlands), and the Sibelius Academy (Finland).
+I have studied at the University of Toronto (Canada), the Royal Conservatoire of the Hague (The Netherlands), and the Sibelius Academy (Finland).